Athlete’s foot (Tinea pedis) is a fungal skin disease usually begins in between the toes.

 Topical or oral anti-fungal drugs are prescribed with growing frequency.

 In mild cases of the infection, it is important to keep the feet dry by dusting foot powder in shoes and socks.
 The feet should be bathed frequently, and all areas around the toes dried thoroughly.
+There are also some home remedies for mild infections such as the use of tea tree oil.

 Consult Your Podiatrist